How Much Does a Turf Field Cost for Sports Facilities?

 Table of Contents

-1. Soil expertise (optional)
+1. Soil testing (optional)

 3. Trench excavation

-4. Drainage system
+4. Drainage system installation

-10. Synthetic grass surface, including inlaid markings
+10. Synthetic turf surface installation, including inlaid markings

-12. Control tests, grain distribution, water permeability
+12. Control tests for grain distribution and water permeability

 Essential amenities